New Hampshire Avenue Line

-The New Hampshire Avenue–Maryland Line, designated Route K6, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Fort Totten station on the Red, Green, and Yellow lines of the Washington Metro and White Oak Shopping Center.
-The line operates every 10 - 30 minutes at all times.
-Route K6 trips are roughly 40 - 50 minutes.
+The New Hampshire Avenue Line, designated Route M60, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Fort Totten station on the Red and Green Lines of the Washington Metro and White Oak Medical Center.
+The line operates every 12 minutes during most times.
+Route M60 trips take roughly 49 minutes from end-to-end.

 Background

-Route K6 operates daily between Fort Totten station and White Oak Shopping Center via New Hampshire Avenue providing service to residents between the two points.
-Route K6 currently operates out of Bladensburg division.
+Route M60 operates daily between Fort Totten station and White Oak Medical Center via New Hampshire Avenue providing service between the two points.
+Route M60 operates out of Bladensburg division.
 The line originally operated out of Montgomery division until 2019.

-K6 stops
+M60 stops

 History

-K6 originally began operating as part of the Capital Transit Company "New Hampshire Avenue" Bus Line in 1964, between White Oak Shopping Center in White Oak, MD & Metro Center in Downtown Washington D.C. mostly operating along Columbia Pike, New Hampshire Avenue, the White Oak FDA/FRC Building, and North Capitol Street NW.
-K6 eventually became a WMATA Metrobus route on February 4, 1973 when WMATA bought all four failing private bus companies that operated throughout the Washington D.C.
-Metropolitan Area and merged them all together to form its own, Metrobus System.
+Prior to WMATA's Better Bus Redesign network, Route M60 was originally known as Route K6.
+K6 originally began operating as part of the Capital Transit Company "New Hampshire Avenue" Bus Line in 1964, between White Oak Shopping Center in White Oak, Maryland, and Metro Center in Downtown Washington D.C. mostly operating along Columbia Pike, New Hampshire Avenue, the White Oak FDA/FRC Building, and North Capitol Street NW.
+K6 eventually became a WMATA Metrobus route on February 4, 1973, when WMATA bought all four failing private bus companies that operated throughout the Washington, D.C., Metropolitan Area and merged them all together to form its own Metrobus System.

-1978 Changes

-On February 19, 1978 after Fort Totten station opened, K6 was truncated to only operate between the White Oak Shopping Center & Fort Totten station.
+On February 19, 1978, after Fort Totten station opened, K6 was truncated to only operate between the White Oak Shopping Center and Fort Totten station.
 The remaining segment of K6's original routing between Fort Totten and Metro Center was replaced by WMATA's brand new route K4, which was designed to operate between Fort Totten and Metro Center.

-2013 Changes

 On December 29, 2013, route K6 discontinued all service to the Food and Drug Administration and instead remained straight along New Hampshire Avenue.
 Service would be replaced by route K9 which was extended from Northwest Park.

-2016 Changes

 When the Takoma Langley Crossroads Transit Center opened on December 22, 2016, the K6 was rerouted, along with several other Metrobus, Ride On buses, Shuttle UM and TheBus routes, to serve the newly opened Transit Center.
-Route K6 would serve Bus Bay G alongside route K9.
+Route K6 would serve Bus Bay A (Northbound) and Bus Bay G (Southbound) alongside route K9.

+During the COVID-19 pandemic, the K6 operated on its Saturday supplemental schedule beginning on March 16, 2020.
+It however began operating on its Sunday service on March 18, 2020.
+Weekend service was also reduced to operate every 30 minutes.
+Its regular service was restored on August 23, 2020.

+On September 5, 2021, service was also increased to operate every 12 minutes daily between 7 a.m. to 9 p.m.

+On June 25, 2023, northbound K6 trips was rerouted to Stuart Lane and Lockwood Drive to terminate in White Oak, service along Old Columbia Pike and inside of White Oak Shopping Center was discontinued.